talybin/ard-streams/README.md

 This library includes iostreams from STL with additional wrappers for Arduino hardware.

-All files in this library are copy-pasted from GCC 7.3 standard library with some modifications to be compilable under C++11 and to avoid linking of libstdc++ that otherwise overflow the flash memory.
+All files in this library are copy-pasted from GCC 7.3 standard library with some modifications to avoid linking of libstdc++ that otherwise overflow the flash memory.

 ## Using STL streams